human-pangenomics/hprc_intermediate_assembly/data_tables/annotation/README.md

   * HOR SF BED
   * Strand BED

+### SegDups
+Segmental Duplications were produced by [SEDEF](https://github.com/vpc-ccg/sedef).
+Repeats in the assemblies were identified using TRF, RepeatMasker, and Windowmasker.
+The identified repeats were merged and used to softmask the assemblies and the soft masked assemblies were used as input to SEDEF.
+The output from SEDEF was filtered for pairwise sequence identity >90%, length > 1 kbp, and satellite content <70%.

+* SegDups BED: segmental duplications

 ## Genes
 ### Comparative Annotation Toolkit (CAT)
 The [CAT](https://github.com/ph09/CAT2) pipeline generates consensus gene annotations for a set of assemblies from annotations on a reference assembly, Cactus alignments of the assemblies, as well as RNA-seq and IsoSeq data.
 Release 2 gene annotations were created with the v2 pangenomes as well as kinnex data generated as part of Release 2.